 As they often did that season, they came flying out of the traps to race into a 3-0 lead after 18 minutes and didn’t let up to complete the thrashing with four more in the second half.

 Each of the front three scored a goal, while Philippe Coutinho scored a hat-trick in one of his final appearances in the red shirt.

-Liverpool got off to the perfect start in a tough group as they inflicted Thomas Tuchel’s first – and, so far, only – defeat as PSG manager.
-A resurgent Sturridge put them ahead before Milner doubled their from the penalty spot, and they should have made it more as a Marco Verratti-less PSG took a non-existent midfield to Anfield.
+Liverpool got off to the perfect start in a tough group as they inflicted Thomas Tuchel’s first defeat as PSG manager.
+A resurgent Sturridge put them ahead before Milner doubled their lead from the penalty spot, and they should have made it more as a Marco Verratti-less PSG took a non-existent midfield to Anfield.